socialize-cloud/doc/products/forum-api.md

 ## Authentication

 To use the Forum API, you need to create an account and get an API key.
 You can then use this API key to make requests to our server.
-Detailed descriptions on how to perform authentication in API calls can be found [here](https://socify.cloud/guides/authentication.md).
+Detailed descriptions on how to perform authentication in API calls can be found [here](../guides/authentication.md).

+## User ID

+In the API, you will need to provide the `userId` of the user who is creating the post, comment, or reaction.
+This `userId` is the unique identifier of the user in your system.
+You can learn more about how to manage user IDs in our [guide](../guides/user-id.md).

 ## Endpoints